webpro-nl/knip/README.md

 Then run the checks:

 ```
-npx exportman --config .exportman
+npx knip
 ```

 This will analyze the project and output unused files, exports, types and duplicate exports.

-Use `--only files` when configuring Exportman for faster initial results.
+Use `--only files` when configuring knip for faster initial results.

 ## How It Works

-Exportman works by creating two sets of files:
+knip works by creating two sets of files:

 1. Production code is the set of files resolved from the `entryFiles`.
 2. They are matched against the set of `projectFiles`.